Annual Report 2016

 building teams, improving lives

-DC SCORES helps thousands of low-income kids succeed on the playing field, in school, and in life.
+DC SCORES goes where kids in need are and creates neighborhood teams that give kids the confidence and skills to succeed on the playing field, in the classroom, and in life.

 LETTER FROM THE EXECUTIVE DIRECTOR

 “Soccer is life, it’s a beautiful game.” — Chavez Prep Middle School.
 So many DC SCORES poet-athletes feel this way, and in FY16 we were able to expand their soccer horizons further than ever before when we launched a long-term strategic partnership with D.C.
 United.
 Our thousands of young poet-athletes enjoyed access to mid-season trainings with United goalie Travis Worra, summer soccer clinics with United Academy youth coaches, game-day experiences at RFK Stadium, and multiple opportunities to talk to and learn from MLS players and coaches.
 Expanded soccer experiences didn’t stop at RFK’s door.
 Our Brightwood Education Campus team got to meet and train with the World Cup-winning U.S. Women’s National Team on the White House Ellipse.
 We launched soccer programs at nine DC rec centers.
 And all eight of our winter program teams got to enjoy the first-ever DC SCORES Winter Sports Day, in partnership with the Embassy of Qatar.